 What is dolutegravir and lamivudine?

-Dolutegravir and lamivudine is a combination antiviral medicine used to treat HIV, the virus that can cause the acquired immunodeficiency syndrome (AIDS). dolutegravir and lamivudine is not a cure for HIV or AIDS.
+Dolutegravir and lamivudine is a combination antiviral medicine used to treat human immunodeficiency virus (HIV), the virus that can cause the acquired immunodeficiency syndrome (AIDS). dolutegravir and lamivudine is not a cure for HIV or AIDS.

-Dolutegravir and lamivudine is for use only in adults who have not been treated with other antiviral medications in the past.
+Dolutegravir and lamivudine is sometimes used in adults who have never been treated with other HIV medications.

 Dolutegravir and lamivudine may also be used for purposes not listed in this medication guide.

 Taking dolutegravir and lamivudine during the first trimester of pregnancy may cause birth defects.
 Use effective birth control to prevent pregnancy while you are using this medicine.